Water isotope diffusion rates from the NorthGRIP ice core for the last 16,000 years - glaciological and paleoclimatic implications: Introduction

 The main reasons that drive the fluctuations of $\zeta_t$ with time are not precisely determined yet.
 Changes of the vapor source location and temperature, the possible presence of an atmospheric inversion over the precipitation site, microphysical cloud processes affecting the in--cloud phase changes, as well as effects related to the seasonality of the precipitation, have previously been proposed as possible causes of this behavior \citep{Jouzel1997}.
 Furthermore, \cite{Vinther2009} showed how changes of the ice sheet geometry affect the elevation of ice core sites and can create isotopic artifacts, thus ``masking'' the Holocene climatic optimum signal from ice core records.
 The complications emerging from the variable nature of $\zeta_t$, have possibly also resulted in the isotopic signal pointing towards a climatically stable Holocene epoch.
 A very low signal to noise ratio is observed in the \delOx signal of almost every deep ice core from the Greenland ice divide.
 This observation contradicts with studies that indicate that the Holocene epoch has not been as stable as previously thought and likely significant climatic changes have occurred at high latitude sites \citep{Denton1973, Bond2001}.
 More recently, and based on combined \delN and \delAr gas analysis on the GISP2 ice core \cite{Kobashi2011} suggested temperature variations up to 3 K during the last 4,000 years.
 The impacts of these changes are believed to have been significant for the evolution of past human civilizations \citep{Dalfes1997, deMenocal2001, Weiss2001}.

 An alternative way to extract temperature information from the water isotopic signal, is to look into its spectral properties.
-The isotopic signal experiences attenuation via a molecular diffusion process that happens after snow deposition, during the stage of firn densification.
+Inherently noisy at the beginning and affected by a number of post depositional effects, the isotopic signal experiences attenuation via a molecular diffusion process during the stage of firn densification.
+The diffusion process eliminates the power of the high frequency components of the spectrum and often results in a more common \delOx signal between ice cores whose upper parts show a very low cross-correlation of their \delOx time series \citep{Fisher1985}.
 Information on this process is contained in the spectral characteristics of the \delOx signal.
 We work here along the lines of previously published work by \cite{Johnsen1977}, \cite{Johnsen2000} and \cite{Simonsen2011} presenting a technique that is based on the spectral analysis of the \delOx signal only, thus not requiring dual isotope measurements of both \delOx and \delD as in \cite{Simonsen2011}.
 An estimate of the densification process is vital for this type of study and can be carried out in various ways \citep{Herron1980, Alley1982, Schwander1997, Goujon2003}, with each approach posing its own uncertainty levels, implementation characteristics and challenges.
 The technique yields actual firn temperatures and thus overcomes many of the issues of the traditional \delOx thermometer based on the ``temporal slope'' $\zeta_t$.